FVGC - May Program:

-The event starts at 6:00 pm, with the presentation starting at 6:30 pm.
+The event starts at 6:00 pm, with a special surprise event at 6:30 and the presentation starting at 7:00 pm.

 We'll then have a short business meeting.
 If you'd like to attend, please email us at [email protected]